You are currently viewing Top 9 Poorest Countries in Europe

 8- Montenegro

 Montenegro, with a population of 617,213 people, is considered the 8th poorest country in Europe.
-Montenegro’s GDP per capita is 12,297 in 2024 and is forecasted to be around 13,087 in 2025.
+Montenegro’s GNI Per Capita is 7.9K in 2024.

 Montenegro’s unemployment rate has also been extremely low recently, with a historic low of 8.9% in 2021.
 The World Bank announced that it is increasing its estimate of Montenegro’s economic growth to 3.4% in 2024 from the previous 3.2% expansion.